truongnh1992/truongnh1992.github.io/_posts/2019-01-31-ha-cluster-with-kubeadm.md

 weave-net-cqb88                       2/2     Running   0          4h22m
 ```

-{% include tip.html content="Make sure that after the 1st master node has finished initializing, then join new master nodes." %}
+> Make sure that after the 1st master node has finished initializing, then join new master nodes.

 **Copy the certificate files from the `1st master node` to the `master2` and `master3`**